MuhammadKhizerJaved/PlayRetrieve/README.md

 **By: Muhammad Khizer Javed (SecurityBreached.org)**
 *Website: [whoami.securitybreached.org](https://whoami.securitybreached.org/)*

-PlayRetrieve is a command-line Python script that allows you to download Android application packages (APKs), including split APKs, directly using a Google Play Store URL.
-It interfaces with the API used by [apk.ad](https://apk.ad/) to fetch download links.
+PlayRetrieve is a command-line Python script that allows you to download Android application packages (APKs, XAPKs, Split APKs), including specific historical versions, directly using Google Play Store URLs or package IDs.
+It now robustly interfaces with the API used by **mi9.com** (derived from the previous apkdownloader.pages.dev service) to fetch download links.

-The tool can download individual APK files (latest or specific versions) and optionally package multiple split APKs into a single `.apks` (APK Set) or `.xapk` archive for convenient installation.
-It also supports batch processing of URLs, app availability checks, and listing available app versions.
+The tool can download individual files (latest or specific versions) and optionally package multiple split APKs into a single `.apks` (APK Set) or `.xapk` archive.
+It supports batch processing, app availability checks, and listing available app versions.

 ## Features

+# **Reliable Downloads:** Uses the current mi9 API for fetching all app types, including `.xapk` and `.zip` files
 * Download latest or specific versions of APKs/Split APKs using a Google Play Store URL.
 * List available historical versions of an app (with version codes, names, update times, and sizes).
 * Download a specific app version using its **Version Code**.